matthewfeickert/intro-to-docker/_episodes/05-dockerfiles.md

 These text based documents provide the instructions though an API similar to the Linux operating system commands to execute commands during the build.
-The [`Dockerfile` for the example image][example-Dockerfile] being used is an example of some simple extensions of the [official Python 3.8.5 Docker image][python-docker-image].
+The [`Dockerfile` for the example image][example-Dockerfile] being used is an example of some simple extensions of the [official Python 3.9 Docker image][python-docker-image] based on the Debian Bullseye OS (`python:3.9-bullseye`).

 As a very simple of extending the example image into a new image create a `Dockerfile` on your local machine